French Louisianians: Alabama Creoles

-Adventurers led by Pierre Le Moyne d'Iberville moved from Fort Maurepas in Biloxi, Mississippi to a wooded bluff on the west bank of the Mobile River in early 1702, where they founded Mobile, which they named after the Maubilian Nation.
+In early 1702, a party of French adventurers led by Pierre Le Moyne d'Iberville moved from Fort Maurepas in Biloxi, Mississippi to a wooded bluff on the west bank of the Mobile River.
+There they founded Mobile, which they named after the Maubilian Nation.
 The outpost was populated by French soldiers, French-Canadian trappers and fur traders, and a few merchants and artisans accompanied by their families.
-The French had easy access to the Indigenous fur trade, and furs were the primary economic resource of Mobile.
-Along with fur, some settlers also raised cattle as well as produced ships' timbers and naval stores.
+There the French had easy access to the Indigenous fur trade, and furs were Mobile's primary economic resource throughout its early history.
+Along with fur, some settlers also raised cattle and harvested timber for shipbuilding and the production of naval stores.